Animal to human transplantation research (Xenotransplantation)

 Nationally and internationally advances in genetic research and genetic testing are ongoing.
 Information on ethical aspects of genetic research and genetic testing including privacy and confidentiality, are provided.

-NHMRC has established an Expert Advisory Group under section 39 of the National Health and Medical Research Act 1992 following a joint request from the Organ and Tissue Authority (OTA) and the Transplantation Society of Australia and New Zealand (TSANZ) to develop ethical guidelines on transplant waiting list eligibility and allocation protocols for organ transplantation from deceased donors.
+NHMRC has established an Expert Advisory Group under section 39 of the National Health and Medical Research Act 1992 following a joint request from the Organ and Tissue Authority (OTA) and the Transplantation Society of Australia and New Zealand (TSANZ) to develop ethical guidelines for organ transplantation from deceased donors.

 Current NHMRC publications relating to organ transplantation are available for use by consumers and health professionals.